thithi47/py-capellambse/docs/source/start/declarative.rst

 its revision and the repository ``url``.
 These values are checked against the ``model.info`` during ``decl.apply`` when the ``strict`` parameter is ``True`` (``False`` per default).

-Instructions in the declarative modelling YAML may need additional instructions for references such that the changes are correctly displayed in Capella.
-E.g. a delete instruction of a port should be followed by a delete instruction of the connected exchanges, since an exchange always needs a source and a target.

 Instructions
 ------------